photoprism/photoprism-docs/docs/getting-started/docker.md

 ### Step 1: Start the server ###

-Open a terminal and run this command after replacing `~/Pictures` with the folder containing your original photo and video files:
+Open a terminal and run this command after replacing `~/Pictures` with the folder containing your personal photo and video collection:

 ```
 docker run -d \